alphagov/govuk-import-export-prototype/guidance/get-certificate-to-export-endangered-products-of-animal-origin.markdown

 [Use the tool](http://www.speciesplus.net/) to check if your product of animal origin is listed as an endangered species - if it’s banned outright you can’t export it.

-If it’s listed in Annex A you’ll need  'Article 10 certificates' both inside and outside the EU.
+If it’s listed in Annex A you’ll need  'Article 10 certificates' to export it both inside and outside the EU.

 The only exceptions are: